The Suicide Squad Set Video reveals a new perspective on John Cena and Idris Elba - The Media HQ

-A new video from the set of The Suicide Squad by James Gunn shows Idris Elba and John Cena working on the DC Comics movie
+A brand new video from the set of The Suicide Squad by James Gunn includes Idris Elba and John Cena.

 Although The Suicide Squad by James Gunn will contain a handful of recurring favorites from the original David Ayer film, the long-awaited follow-up also introduces several newcomers to the DC Extended Universe.
 Among the new actors who make their DCEU debut in The Suicide Squad are Idris Elba and John Cena, who both played an unnamed role.

 Now new footage from the set of The Suicide Squad has surfaced online with Idris Elba and John Cena.
-Taken in Panama, where The Suicide Squad is currently filming, the images seem to show the character of John Cena in the civilian dress shown on another set photo, while the outfit of Idris Elba is unfortunately hidden under a cloak.
+Taken in Panama, where The Suicide Squad is currently photographing, the images appear to show the character of John Cena in the civilian dress shown on another set photo, while the outfit of Idris Elba is unfortunately hidden under a cloak.

-Watch the video below for a new look at Idris Elba and John Cena in The Suicide Squad.
+Watch the video below for a new look at Idris Elba and John Cena on the set of The Suicide Squad.

 Day 2 of shooting @ JamesGunn’s #TheSuicideSquad in Panama with #JohnCena and #IdrisElba #DC pic.twitter.com/5IaRbtYmny